Royal Python

 IUCN Status: Least Concern

-Royal pythons are nonvenomous constrictor snakes.
+Ball pythons are nonvenomous constrictor snakes.
 They have large black or brown markings with lighter brown patches.
-Each Royal python has a unique pattern of markings.
+Each Ball python has a unique pattern of markings.
 Their underside is generally white.
-Adult female Royal pythons are larger than males.
+Adult female Ball pythons are larger than males.

 General Information